A short guide to

 Arts Council Norway was established in 1965 in order to administer the Norwegian Cultural Fund.
 Today, Arts Council Norway is in charge of a broad spectrum of administrative tasks and functions within the cultural field, including artists' grants, the Audio and Visual Fund and a number of other funding schemes.

-Arts Council Norway also manages government initiatives in the museum sector, including tasks previously performed by ABM-utvikling (the Norwegian Archive, Library and Museum Authority).
+Arts Council Norway also manages government initiatives in the museum sector.
 The Arts Council has a staff of around 120 people.

 A variety of projects